jayboots/yatzy/docs/design_sytem.md

 ### Starting a new game

 To start a new game, users click a button to initialize a new game.
-This reveals the play area and initializes the game objects (i.e. an instance of *YatzyGame*) and their associated variables.
+This initializes the play area and game objects (i.e. an instance of *YatzyGame*) and their associated variables.
+The remaining buttons "Roll Dice" and button activates.

 ### In-Game Play (Rules and Controls)